 You may have decided to temporarily suspend your studies for health or personal reasons.
 However, if you are considering suspending due to your financial situation, please contact the Student Finance team first (see details below).
 They may be able to offer practical support to ensure that you can complete your studies.

-If you do decide to suspend your studies, speak to us about your financial options, as well as your department, Academic Registry and Student Finance England as soon as possible.
+If you do decide to suspend your studies, speak to us about your financial options, as well as your department, Department of Student and Academic Administration and Student Finance England as soon as possible.
 The article 'Change of Status (Transferring, Suspending, Withdrawing) - what I need to know' will inform you of the process.
 Keeping each fully informed throughout the process of suspending your course is vital.

 The final decision about the financial support you will receive is made by Student Finance England.
 You will not receive any further funding for the year after you have suspended.
 Depending on when you suspend, you may also have to pay back some of the funding that you have already been given for the current academic year.